pcarbo/b6d2muscle/README.md

 Copyright (c) 2014, Peter Carbonetto

-The lgsmfear project repository is free software: you can redistribute it and/or modify it under the terms of the
+The b6d2muscle project repository is free software: you can redistribute it and/or modify it under the terms of the
 [GNU General Public License](http://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the